V-Sekai/manuals/decisions/20230803-idle-rpg-home.md

 ### Story

 1. Chill and hang with friends: The game will provide a relaxed environment where players can socialize.
-2. Play a game: Beyond socializing, players can engage in an idle RPG game for fun and rewards.
+2. Play a game: Beyond socializing, players can engage in an idle RPG game that is fun and rewarding.

 ### Systems